 An active performer, Epstein has appeared on chamber programs at Jordan Hall, Severance Hall, Tanglewood, Philadelphia's Academy of Music, Kennedy Center, Music Academy of the West, where he was on faculty (2005-2013), and the Aspen Music Festival, where he served as principal horn of the Aspen Chamber Symphony (2000-2012).
 Epstein has collaborated with the Borromeo and Brentano String Quartets, and has served as guest principal horn of the Rhode Island Philharmonic, Orpheus Chamber Orchestra and Saint Louis Symphony.
 Epstein performs with the Boston Symphony Orchestra from time to time and has played on the BSO Community Chamber Concerts series.

 Advocating the idea that music can be a meaningful and uplifting force in society, in 2009 Epstein won Grand Prize in the Entrepreneur the Arts Contest for his Inside Out Concerts, and appeared on Heartbeat of America with William Shatner.
 Drawing on years of experience as a performer, educator and entrepreneur, in 2013 Epstein joined the NEC Entrepreneurial Musicianship faculty to teach their survey course The Entrepreneurial Musician.

-Orchestral Excerpts for Low Horn, Epstein's album released in 2014, was also acclaimed in The Horn Call (2015): "The commentary, always literate, cogent, practical, logical and methodical, embraces historical and technical fundamentals en route to providing a path to the exaltation of artistry…Every performance provides a sonic paragon, a rubric worthy of emulation by student and professional alike."
+Orchestral Excerpts for Low Horn, Epstein's album released in 2014, was acclaimed in The Horn Call, Journal of the International Horn Society (2015): "The commentary, always literate, cogent, practical, logical and methodical, embraces historical and technical fundamentals en route to providing a path to the exaltation of artistry…Every performance provides a sonic paragon, a rubric worthy of emulation by student and professional alike."